Website & blogs © Louis Kraft 2013-2020

 “I’m not a racist!”
 My smile grew bigger yet.
 It unnerved him and he sat down. … After we paid the bill at the table he leaped up but kept his distance from me as he ran for the exit.

-I was never invited back to this radio station, even though the host claimed over and over again that he would do a follow-up interview on Wynkoop, Cheyennes, and race relations.
+I was never invited back to this radio station, even though the host claimed over and over again that he would do a follow-up interview when Ned Wynkoop and the Lonely Road from Sand Creek was published.
+No comment.

 A July 25 email and the response